Barpyne History, Family Crest & Coats of Arms

 The surname Barpyne was first found in Westmorland, (now known as Cumbria) where they held a family seat at Barbon Manor from ancient times.
 Arguably the name could have originated from Barbourne, a parish in Worcestershire and if the surname originated in southern England, it is likely from this latter source.
 It seems that people from both locals claim their origin of the name as distinct.
 Barebone (1596-1679), the London leather merchant and preacher descended from the Worcestershire parish.

-Important Dates for the Barpyne family
+Early History of the Barpyne family

 This web page shows only a small excerpt of our Barpyne research.
 Another 110 words (8 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1698, 1690 and 1695 are included under the topic Early Barpyne History in all our PDF Extended History products and printed products wherever possible.